LaMitaOne/Flowmotion/README.md

 Some things are not perfect yet, some not fully implemented,
 but it’s already basically stable and looks really nice in my player!

-!!! --- NOT FINISHED - Alpha fade missing still, but else most should work now...getting beta, testing to find more possible problems
+!!! --- NOT FINISHED - parts not fully finished, but most should work now...getting beta, testing to find more possible problems

 ### Latest changes:

+**v 0.994**
+- only some small bugfixes i found while porting it to skia4delphi

 **v 0.993**
 - NEW: Added SmallPic / Image Overlay support.
 - NEW: Added 'SmallPicImageList' property (TImageList) for efficient icon management.